 * EtTuBrute: Dieyi gets through a lot of what life/modern Chinese history throws at him, but his DespairEventHorizon comes when [[spoiler: Xiaolou betrays him to the Red Guards]].

-* FaceHeelTurn: Xiao Si.
+* FaceHeelTurn: Xiao Si in the novel.

 * FeudEpisode: Happens several times (they make up), but the biggest and most permanent one comes after the CulturalRevolution, when Xiaolou and Dieyi [[spoiler: publicly humiliate and betray each other during the struggle session.]]